konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 }
 ```

 Now we will create our `Model` and `Msg`.
-Because the first is immutable and the second is actually an ADT, we will use `freezed` package for this.
+Because the first is immutable, and the second is actually an ADT, we will use `freezed` package for this.

 ```dart
 import 'package:freezed_annotation/freezed_annotation.dart';